arnaudmorin/GangBangLinux/INSTALL.md

 ansible-playbook -i hosts --ask-become-pass site.yml
 ```

+The playbook will install and configure your computer.
+This may take a while.
+You can have some logs about the installing packages by tailing the /Var/log/apt/term.log file.

 ### Check network config
 Comment out or remove any network configuration in /etc/network/interfaces, so that Network Manager handle the network instead of this file.